- Between £35-100k for permanent employees: from newbies, to experienced developers, to team leaders who can consult with clients.

 - Ability to embody best practice and lead by example, either in front of clients or our own teams.

-- Experience of Cloud Foundry, Bosh or Concourse (CI server).
+- Experience of Cloud Foundry, Kubernetes, Bosh or Concourse (CI server).

 - Deep understanding of CAP, the Two General's Problem and distributed computing design challenges.